 Being married to a foodie is a gourmet experience for your taste buds.
 They love to experiment in the kitchen and there is nothing better for them than finding a new indulgent ingredient or the latest must have kitchen gadgetry.

-So when it comes to finding the perfect anniversary gift for them you know it will need to be tempting and tasty.
+So when it comes to finding the perfect wine and food themed anniversary gift for them you know it will need to be tempting and tasty.

 There is nothing quite like receiving a gift that has been made with love

 Image: Willrad von Doomenstein

 Oil Infusions are really easy to make yourself and all you will need is; Olive Oil, something to give the flavour like herbs, chilli, or garlic and small bottles.
 I love the Kilner bottles with the flip top lids and the jars work equally well, they are just a bit more tricky to pour the oil out.